susanBuck/notes/07_WordPress/04_Manual_install.md

 ## Step 1: Download WP
-Visit the WordPress download page to grab the latest version: <http://wordpress.org/download/>
+Visit <http://wordpress.org/download/> and click the big blue button to download a `.zip` copy of the latest version of WordPress.

-The `.zip` version offered by the big blue button is fine.
-Ignore the `.tar.gz` option.